-3. Freeze Tuition/State Support - Funding is provided to freeze tuition and increase state support.
-(General Fund-State, Education Legacy Trust Account-State)

-4. Agreement with WFSE - Funding is provided for the collective bargaining agreement between Central Washington University and the Washington Federation of State Employees (WFSE).
+- 2. Freeze Tuition/State Support Funding is provided to freeze resident undergraduate tuition and increase state support. - 3.
+Agreement with WFSE Funding is provided for the collective bargaining agreement between Eastern Washington University and the Washington Federation of State Employees (WFSE).
 The agreement includes a general wage increase of 3 percent, effective July 1, 2015; a general wage increase between the greater of 1.8 percent or 1 percent plus \$.11, effective July 1, 2016; a wage increase for employees making less than \$15 per hour; a \$150 signing bonus; and an increase in the ranges for selected classifications.
-(General Fund-State, Institutions of Higher Education-Dedicated Local Account-Nonappropriated, Institutions of Higher Education-Grant and Contracts Account-Nonappropriated, Institutions of Higher Education-Operating Fees Account-Nonappropriated)
+(General Fund-State, Institutions of Higher Education-Dedicated Local Account-Nonappropriated, Institutions of Higher Education-Operating Fees Account-Nonappropriated) - 4.
+General Wage Incr-State Employees - Funding is provided for wage increases for state employees who are not represented by a union or who are covered by a bargaining agreement that is not subject to financial feasibility determination.
+It is sufficient for a general wage increase of 3 percent, effective July 1, 2015; a general wage increase of 1.8 percent for employees who earn \$2,500 a month or more, effective July 1, 2016; and a general wage increase of 1 percent plus a \$20 per month increase for employees who earn less than \$2,500 per month, effective July 1, 2016.
+This item includes general government workers.
+(General Fund-State, various other accounts)